AndersDeath/diary2/000-current.md

 # 12 Februar - Montag - Berlin - 510 Tag der Einwanderung

 Today the washing machine was finally delivered.
 It's great.
 We washed all our clothes.
+Besdies that I finished with search algorithms